Segfault-Inc/Multicorn/pages/implementing-an-fdw.rst

         def execute(self, quals):
             for index in range(20):
-                # Here, we chose to build a dictionary.
-                # Each column contains the concatenation of the column name and
-                # the line index.
                 line = {}
                 for column_name in self.columns:
                     line[column_name] = '%s %s' % (column_name, index)